Crazy Egg A/B Tests: Guide to Multi-Armed Bandit Testing

 Crazy Egg A/B Test Results Dashboard

-Now, let me orient you to your A/B Test Results Dashboard.
-If you look at the diagram below, you will see I have added some context.
-The first thing I would point out is that while combined all in one table, the Total Traffic column is not meant to be compared to the other data columns.
+Let me orient you to your A/B Test Results Dashboard.
+The first thing to note is that while combined all in one table, the Total Traffic column is not meant to be compared to the other data columns.
 The purpose of this column is to show you the future division of visitor traffic for each Variant.
-As explained above, this is not the volume of traffic that any of the page versions have received so far.
+This is not the volume of traffic that any of the page versions have received so far.

 When you add new variants, the total traffic percentage will change.
 To explore and exploit the new variant, the system will give more traffic to the new variant to test it equally or fairly against the other variants that have already been running.